Addis-Belete/RPG-Game2/README.md

 - Run `npm install` on the terminal to install dependancies
 - Run `npx run bundle`
-- Open `index.hmtl ` with live server
+- Open `index.html ` with live server

 If you want to test the code